GenericP3rson/docs-1/docs/speedway/quick-start.md

 - [Speedway Web](/docs/speedway/installation.md)

 ### Next Steps
-The Speedway API was created in tandom with the Speedway UI to give developers the ability to utilize the Speedway suite in a web application.
+The Speedway API was created in tandem with the Speedway UI to give developers the ability to utilize the Speedway suite in a web application.
 - [Example CLI App](/docs/speedway/cli-example.md)
 - [Example Flutter App](/docs/speedway/flutter-example.md)